Brendan Kibble

-Brendan Kibble aka "Wig" (born 16 October 1963) is an Australian singer, songwriter, and guitarist.
+Brendan Kibble "Wig" (born 16 October 1963) is an Australian singer, songwriter, and guitarist.
 He is best known for his work with Australian bands The Bam Balams and Navahodads and the American bands The Texreys and The Go Wows.

 Musical history

 Kibble's first bands were the Brisbane punk rock outfits Alphabet Children (1979–80) (vocals), Flying Squad (1980–81) (vocals, guitar), Vampire Lovers (1981) (guitar) and The Horde (1982) (vocals, guitar).

 After playing in The Horde, in 1983 he briefly played guitar in a line up of the Brisbane band The Headstones.